How to lose weight without dieting (and still see real results)

 As we mentioned earlier, building up your muscle mass is a great way to keep your metabolism high and support weight loss [5].

-Strength and resistance training is an important part of muscle building — and it only takes a few sessions a week, say 2 or 3, to see results.
+Strength and resistance training are an important part of muscle building — and it only takes a few sessions a week, say 2 or 3, to see results.

 You don't have to just lift weights in the gym either, incidental exercise like carrying the groceries in counts too [3].